Ecodev/gims/docs/content/data_input2.rst

-If, for your country, **sector data already exists**, GIMS will automatically recall the existing data enabling you to modify existing data or add one or several new questionnaires [1] as well as one or several new equipments (facilities) for each questionnaire [2].
-Don't forget to enter corresponding numbers for each part (urban, rural and total) [3] !
-Once the data has been entered, click on the blue :guilabel:`Save new elements` button at the top: the percentages are automatically (re)calculated.
+If, for your country, **sector data already exists**, GIMS will automatically recall the existing data enabling you to modify existing data or add one or several new questionnaires [1] for which you should enter a code and year [2] as well as the values [3].
+If needed, you can add one or several new equipments (facilities) [4].
+Once all data has been entered, click on the blue :guilabel:`Save new elements` button at the top: the percentages are automatically (re)calculated.

 .. note::

-    If your population numbers differ from the official statistics, you can enter under the "Population" cell [4] your own values.
+     If your population numbers differ from the official statistics that are displayed, you can enter under the "Population" cell [5] your own values.
+     Percentages will be recalculated according to these new numbers !

 .. image:: img/contribute_nsa3.png
     :width: 100%